wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 This lab is expected to familarize with the tool.
 After load request a node with X11 forwarding capability using your prefered ssh tool.
 You need to load the required cadence tool Virtuoso (IC/618) and SPECTRE (SPECTRE/211).
+Most of the cadence's tool documents are located within its installation path.

 After load the file, you need to run the command under the identical directory of provided example file [here](/file/Teaching_Clemson/459_lab0.scs):